Is “Essentialism” necessary?

-When we first learn how to write, we tend to buff up our writings with “very”, “extremely”, “super”, or to turn simple things complication by turning a simple self-introduction into a “rap”.
+When we first learn how to write, we tend to buff up our writings with “very”, “extremely”, or “super”, or to turn simple things complications by turning a simple self-introduction into a “rap”.

 Over the years, after reading Stephen King’s memoir on writings, and publishing a few case studies through online publications, I’ve come to learn that filler words are nothing but softeners that weakens the integrity of the sentence.
 They do not add value to the story, and a skillful writer should avoid them whenever possible.

 My current writing is far from perfect.
 However, compared to my writing from 5 years ago, my writings are much leaner now.
 Only focusing on what is essential to the story rather than creating distracting noises.
 Also known as; reaching the state of “essentialism”.